Peer Review Policy

 The practice of peer review is to ensure that good science is published.
 It is an objective process at the heart of good scholarly publishing and is carried out on all reputable scientific journals.
-Our reviewers therefore play a dynamic role in maintaining the high standards and quality of JPOA and all manuscripts are peer reviewed following the procedure.
+Our reviewers therefore play a dynamic role in maintaining the high standards and quality of JPOA and all manuscripts are peer reviewed.

 Initial manuscript evaluation